 For more details about types of offences and reporting obligations.

 - Referral of offences under section 271 (rash and hazardous gambling) IGPS 6

 - Issuing of infringement notices by the Inspector-General in Bankruptcy IGPS 18

 Find out about the Inspector-General in Bankruptcy’s expectations on effective communication with bankrupts, creditors, debtors and other stakeholders

-- Practitioner AER online services support information and user guides
+- Practitioner AAR online services support information and user guides

 These guidance documents will help you ensure compliance with your specific duties under the Act.